-The Executive Administrative Assistant serves as the Campus Life assistant and liaison to the Chancellor.
-She supports daily operations in the Campus Life Department, assists the Assistant Deans in oversight, and serves as the information hub for staff and students.
+The Campus Life Administrative Assistant supports daily operations in the Office of Campus Life, assists the Dean of Students in oversight, and serves as the information hub for staff and students.

-Coordinators for Student Activities
+Coordinator for Student Activities

-The Coordinators for Student Activities are a vital part of the CU recruitment/retention team and serve as the primary staff officers for Chapel scheduling, retention components, and student activities.
-They are supervised by the Assistant Dean of Students.
+The Coordinator for Student Activities is a vital part of the CU recruitment/retention team and serve as the primary staff officers for Convocation scheduling, retention components, and student activities, and is supervised by the Dean of Students.